-Born in San Francisco, CA, Tom Wyrsch grew up in nearby Sonoma County, developing an avid interest in film and filmmaking.
-As a youngster he made short 8mm films, but when he watched George Lucas film ”America Graffiti" in the summer of 1972 he developed a deep-rooted desire to make a feature-length motion picture.
-A close friendship with Bob Wilkins and John Stanley led to his first feature-length documentary in 2007: "Watch Horror Films, Keep America Strong!" and was the stepping stone to more projects.
+From San Francisco, CA, Tom Wyrsch grew up in nearby Sonoma County, developing an avid interest in film and filmmaking.
+As a youngster, he made short 8mm films, but when he watched George Lucas film ”America Graffiti" in the summer of 1972 he developed a deep-rooted desire to make a feature-length motion picture.
+A close friendship with Bob Wilkins and John Stanley led to his first feature-length documentary in 2008, "Watch Horror Films, Keep America Strong!" and was the stepping stone to more projects.

-Sutro’s: The Palace at Lands End sets a weekend attendance record for a documentary at the Balboa Theatre and earned honors as the highest grossing non-studio movie in San Francisco during that week.
+Sutro’s: The Palace at Lands End sets a weekend attendance record for a documentary film at the Balboa Theatre and earns honors as the highest grossing non-studio movie in San Francisco during that week.

-Watch Horror Films, Keep Amercia Strong! premieres at the Grand Lake Theater in Oakland CA. Receiving high marks from fans of Creature Features, it went on to show at 50+ engagements in the Bay Area and in Los Angeles.
+Watch Horror Films, Keep Amercia Strong! premieres at the Grand Lake Theater in Oakland CA. Receiving high marks with fans of Creature Features in the Bay Area.

 Remembering Playland at the Beach